home contents changes options help subscribe edit

 Wiki

-Provide a wiki for projects: problems include spam and replication for 2500+ projects.
+Provide a wiki for groups: problems include spam and replication for 2500+ groups.
 Or 1 big wiki for everybody, but we need to have a solid spam protection first.
 The goal is to avoid setting up a wiki that will be filled with spam, with not enough visitors to fix it (we're not as big as Wikipedia just yet ;)).
-Note that WikiSpam? is usually different than (unfortunately) more common mail spam.
+Note that WikiSpam is usually different than (unfortunately) more common mail spam.

 The format used by the wiki is also important.
 It would be good to be able to switch to another wiki system in the future, if needed.